mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 		esxcfg-vmknic -a -i 172.31.254.2 -n 255.255.255.0 iSCSI_Initiator
 		/etc/init.d/hostd restart

-  - Connect to ESXi-B by ssh client then run the below shell script.
+  - Connect to esxi2 by putty then run the below shell script.

 		#!/bin/sh
 		esxcfg-vswitch -a Mirror_vswitch